teslamotors/light-show/README.md

         <img src="/images/channel_4_6_example.png?raw=true" width="850"/>

 #### Front Fog
-- Front fog lights are installed in all vehicles except Model 3 Standard Range +.
+- Front fog lights are installed in all vehicles except Model 3 Standard Range Plus.
 - Vehicles without front fog lights will not use any other light in place of front fog lights.

 #### Rear Fog